tensorflow/tensorflow/tensorflow/python/autograph/g3doc/reference/limitations.md

 ```

 However, TensorFlow will not let you write code that could result in an error,
-even if that code appeared in a branch of a `tf.cond` that would never
+even if that code appeared in a branch of a `tf.cond` statement that would
-execute.
+never execute.
 Remember that the shape of `x` is `(3,)`, so TensorFlow performs
 static shape verification.

 This can lead to surprising behavior when using `tf.shape` on tensors with